rishn/HW-Test-D/README.md

 # Hitwicket Doofus Adventure Game - Deployed Version

 This repository contains the deployed version of the **Hitwicket Doofus Adventure Game**, created as part of the **Hitwicket Hiring Challenge**.
 The game is a Unity-based platformer where the player must move to the next safest platform before it disappears.
-The `build` and `templateData` folders are included for deployment purposes.
+The `Build` and `TemplateData` folders are included for deployment purposes.

 ## Game Description
 - **Objective**: Move to the next platform before it disappears.